 You will also want to know how much drop your ammunition has at various distances so you don’t miss an easy shot because of an inaccurate understanding.

-When looking for new hunting spots, remember that seasonal changes influence deer behavior.
-For example, deer will be more challenging to hunt in the winter months when they are hunkered down in dens and hollows.
+Remember that seasonal changes influence deer behavior when looking for new hunting spots.
+For example, deer will be more challenging to hunt in winter when they are hunkered down in dens and hollows.
 Likewise, they can be hard to track down during hot summer when they prefer high ground or open fields.

 Study the Previous Season’s Deer Trail Cameras